 You must be an active member of the club.
-As a metric you must ad hear, at minimum,to all the following each year:
+As a metric you must adhere, at minimum,to all the following each year:

-- Attend the AGM, or have a legitimate writen apology, received at least 1 week prior to the AGM
+- Attend the AGM, or have a legitimate written apology, received at least 1 week prior to the AGM.